 Why It Works

 This is a commercial made for young adults, i.e. millennials, the Occupy Wall Street generation.
-It’s the young smokers that they’re targeting, and they are extremely clever in the way they choose to reach this audience.
-No one in their mid-20s is going to take a dull, dry ad about the dangers of smoking seriously, regardless of how much truth it contains.
+It’s the young smokers that they’re targeting.
+They are extremely clever in the way they choose to reach this audience.
+No one in their mid-20s is going to take a dull, dry ad about the dangers of smoking seriously.
+Regardless of how much truth it contains.

-It’s about dancing, the purest expression of fun and freedom — and one that signifies the joy and camaraderie of overcoming cigarettes together.
+It’s about dancing, the purest expression of fun and freedom.
+One that signifies the joy and camaraderie of overcoming cigarettes together.

 The Commercial That Makes You Take Action

-Lastly, there is the commercial that motivates, the commercial that inspires, the commercial that makes you get up off the couch and take action.
+Lastly, there is the commercial that motivates, the commercial that makes you get up off the couch and take action.
 This is the hallmark of, on the one hand, sports and sportswear commercials (e.g. Nike).
-On the other hand, it’s widely used in recruitment campaigns, especially in the armed forces.
+On the other hand, it’s use is in recruitment campaigns, especially in the military.

 U.S. Army, Legendary

 The U.S. armed forces — whether it’s the army, navy, air force or marines — are somewhat famous for their recruitment campaigns.
-But one recruitment ad in particular tends to stand out: a commercial that ran in 2011, which has since been dubbed “Legendary.”
+But one recruitment ad in particular tends to stand out: a commercial that ran in 2011, which is “Legendary.”

-The “Legendary” spot is known for its statement that the uniform donned by soldiers is more than just a uniform.
-It’s legendary, for it contains many of the things that your life currently lacks: friendship, an education, and a sense of purpose.
+The “Legendary” spot is known for its statement that the uniform the soldiers are wearing is more than just a uniform.
+It’s legendary because it contains friendship, an education, and a sense of purpose.

 Why It Works

-The script here makes use of a rhetorical technique called anaphora, which is the repetition of words or phrases at the start of each statement.
+The script here makes use of a rhetorical technique called anaphora.
+That is the repetition of words or phrases at the start of each statement.
 “This is a key,” “this is a diploma,” “this is a passport,” etc. — each “this is” focuses in on the army uniform and what it symbolizes.

 So what does the army uniform symbolize?
 It symbolizes the degree and respect conferred on every West Point graduate.
 It symbolizes the “secret handshake” and the brotherhood felt among all men and women who have served together.